dotnet/core/release-notes/6.0/known-issues.md

 **Running Blazor WebAssembly using IIS Express in Development**

 As of .NET 6 Preview 1, there is an ongoing issue with running Blazor WebAssembly applications using an IIS Express server during development on Visual Studio.
 As a workaround, we recommend using Kestrel during development.

+**Incremental builds in VS not working for apps with Razor views**

+As of .NET 6 Preview 3, changes to Razor views will not be updated during incremental builds.
+As a workaround, you can:

+- Build from the command line
+- Configure VS to always call MSBuild when building projects
+- Clean and build projects to pick up changes